AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 ```

 There are two differences:

 - The number of epochs is significantly increased.
 The reason is that the sigmoid neuron learns slower than the perceptron.
 - The result of feeding the neuron is compared using the call `closeTo:precision:`.
+Since the result of the `feed:` method is now a floating value and not an integer, we need to adapt our way of comparing these values.
+If you are still unsure what's wrong in `==` between floats, evaluate the expression `0.1 + 0.2 - 0.3`.
+It returns `5.551115123125783e-17` and not `0` as one would expect.
+The way that float values are encoded causes this behavior.

 Similarly we can train a sigmoid neuron to learn the OR behavior:
 ```Smalltalk